-Watch how the larvae move their six legs, but they have a special organ at the tip of their like organ, which acts as a seventh leg, helping them to hang on tight if the wind blows and if they use all six of the walking legs to overpower it!
+Watch how the larvae move, they will scurry along using their six legs, but they have a special organ at the tip of their abdomens.
+This is a special sucker-like organ, which acts as a seventh leg, helping them to hang on tight if the wind blows and if they have a particularly feisty aphid, it means they can use all six of the walking legs to overpower it!